-In most states, it is illegal to carry two state-issued driver’s licenses.
+In most states, carrying two state-issued driver’s licenses is illegal.
 When you move to a new state, you must get a license from your new state and turn in the one from the state you recently left.

 - In most states, you can only have one driver’s license.
 Normally, you need a license in the state where you are a permanent resident.